indykiss/DataStructures-Algos/Progress.md

 # January
 - Python practice and studying
-- LCs easies
+- LCs easies ~40
-    - 1 LC medium
+    - Focusing on basic code blocks in Python
+    - Sticking with high acceptance, google tagged Qs for now

 # December